wladOSnull/milestep-task/RB.md

     ![image](img/5.png?raw=true "Lavagna on 'local' machine after restarting with persisted DB")

 - and now after initialisation of Lavagna, creation some test board and restarting Lavagna app - data are persisted

+## Lavagna + standalone Jetty + no DB + "prod" mode

+First of all there must be installed Jetty.
+For this purpose was used available "server" with Tomcat.

+- install Eclipse Jetty 11 from by official guide (quick start is enough) -> [eclipse.org](https://www.eclipse.org/jetty/documentation/jetty-11/operations-guide/index.html#og-quick-setup), do not forget to add all necessary modules - *server, http, deploy*

+- Jetty must be runned with specified port (8080 port conflict, due to Tomcat server), so

+    - use this command

+        ```sh
+        ~ sudo java -jar $JETTY_HOME/start.jar -Djetty.http.port=808
+        ```
+    - or edit *jetty.http.port* entry in *http.ini* file (more detail in next chapter -> [eclipse.org](https://www.eclipse.org/jetty/documentation/jetty-11/operations-guide/index.html#og-begin-start))